Gondrand massacre

-History
+Background

+After reoccupying Shire Enda Selassie following the December offensive, Ras Imru implemented a tactic of guerrilla warfare.
+He organized several highly mobile units of 400 to 500 men that were sent behind enemy lines and reached as far as Italian Eritrea.

+In the locality of Wtok Emni near Mai Lahlà, located in the rear of Ethiopian territory in the immediate vicinity of the border with Italian Eritrea, the National Transport Company Gondrand was busy with the construction of colonial roads and near the village of Daro Taclè it had placed its construction site no. 1, engaged in the widening of the road between Asmara and Adwa.

+The massacre

-The Gondrand massacre occurred on February 13, 1936, near the northern Ethiopian town of Mai Lahlà, the current Rama.
-A camp of civilian workers for the logistics company Gondrand, engaged at the time in road construction, was attacked at dawn by Ethiopian soldiers under the orders of Ras Imru.
+On the night of 12 February 1936, a band of 100 men under the command of the Fitawrari Chenfè came across the camp of civilian workers for the logistics company Gondrand, engaged at the time in road construction near the northern Ethiopian town of Mai Lahlà, the current Rama.
+Under the orders of Ras Imru, the Ethiopians then attacked the camp at dawn.
 The construction yard was equipped with about 15 muskets, and the workers also used their work tools as defense weapons, but they were overwhelmed by the surprise attack of the Ethiopians.

-The massacre took place around the same time as the Battle of Amba Aradam, fought from 10 to 19 February 1936, about 200 km south of Mai Lahlà.
+The massacre was discovered a few hours later by a unit of the 41st Regiment: the soldiers found that many of the Italian corpses had been mutilated or castrated.
+Captain Armando Rizzi of the Engineers distinguished himself in the action, commanding his company and putting to flight an enemy rearguard patrol, an action which earned him the War Cross for Military Valor.

 Casualties

-Of the 130 workers present, 68 Italians were killed, and the bodies of 17 of them were castrated in contravention of Ethiopian Emperor Haile Selassie's explicit order not to mutilate enemy corpses, while 27 others were wounded and four went missing.
+Of the 130 workers present, 68 Italians and 17 Eritreans were killed, while 27 others were wounded and four went missing.
 Of these, two were later confirmed to have been taken prisoner.

 About 40 Ethiopian soldiers also died in the attack, mostly because a store of gelignite exploded.
 Retaliatory massacres were carried out by Italian soldiers against Ethiopian civilians in the aftermath of the attack, resulting in untold deaths.
+On 7 March 1936, objects from the construction site were discovered by the Libyan spahis of the 2nd Italian Army Corps during an inspection of the village of Adi Anfitò.
+The inhabitants were then rounded up in a church and massacred in retaliation.